harzrawat/HeartCheckAuto/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is open-source.
+Please check the LICENSE file for details.

-### MIT License Highlights
-- Commercial use allowed
-- Modification permitted
-- Distribution allowed
-- Private use allowed
-- No warranty

 ## 📞 Contact & Support